 Gorges State Park and Nantahala National Forest

-Upper Whitewater Falls (Jackson County/Transylvania County) is just a magnificent sight to be seen.
+Upper Whitewater Falls in Jackson and Transylvania counties is (fun fact alert!) the tallest waterfall you’ll find in the eastern US.
 A set of stairs leads you down to the viewing platform and if you time it right, you can see this all by yourself.

 If anything, do visit this waterfall.
 However, there are others, including Turtleback and Rainbow Falls, that should make your must-see list.

 There are even more places to see waterfalls around Brevard, beyond state- and national-designated areas.
 Not far from where we stayed at the Pines Country Inn, Key Falls is on private property.
 However, the folks who live there are fine with you stopping by and having a look.

 French Broad Falls and Mill Shoals Falls

 French Broad Falls and Mill Shoals Falls is really cool, too, and also on someone else’s property.
 Don’t mind the “enter at your own risk” signs, as they’re more for liability than anything else.
 These falls are easily accessible if you’re driving along the Blue Ridge Parkway, as they’re about 10 minutes off that iconic road.

 So there might be oodles of waterfalls surround Brevard, Transylvania County, and elsewhere in the mountains, but you can easily see plenty of beautiful ones without touching them all.
 It’s even okay to check out more than the ones we’ve listed here.

 Have you ever been to this part of North Carolina?
 If you’ve got a beautiful waterfall that you’d like to share, let us know in the comments section below and we might just add it to our list!